atoms-ufrj/playmol/docs/commands.md

 does not exist at the moment a new dihedral is detected, then Playmol will ignore such dihedral and produce a warning message.
 Besides the automatic detection, a dihedral can also be explicitly created using the [extra] command.

+Dihedral types are considered as __identical__ if they are defined by the same sequence of identifiers _type-1_, _type-2_, _type-3_, and _type-4_.
+Playmol accepts definitions of identical dihedral types, which are applied simultaneously to every detected dihedral that fits into such sequence.
+This is useful, for instance, when the torsional potential model is a sum of instances of a given [LAMMPS dihedral style], each one with a distinct set of parameter values.

+Dihedral types are considered as __ambiguous__ if, despite not being identical, they can fit to the same detected dihedral due to the presence of wildcard characters.
+Playmol accepts definitions of ambiguous dihedral types (or ambiguous sets of identical dihedral types), provided that they do not have the same number of wildcard-containing identifiers.
+If a detected dihedral fits to multiple ambiguous dihedral types (or sets thereof), Playmol will only apply the one (type or set) with the least number of wildcard-containing identifiers.

 **Examples**: